MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-ml-component-install-without-internet-access.md

 ms.author: heidist
 manager: cgronlun
 ---
-# Install SQL Server machine learning components without internet access
+# Install SQL Server machine learning R and Python features on computers with no internet access
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

 By default, installers connect to Microsoft download sites to get required and updated components for machine learning on SQL Server.
 If firewall constraints prevent the installer from reaching these sites, you can use an internet-connected device to download files, transfer files to an offline server, and then run setup.

-In-database analytics consist of the database engine instance, plus additional components for R and Python integration.
-Language-specific features are added through CAB files.
+In-database analytics consist of database engine instance, plus additional components for R and Python integration, depending on the version of SQL Server.
+SQL Server 2017 includes Python.
+SQL Server 2016 is R-only.
+R and Python language-specific features are added through CAB files.

 ## SQL Server 2017 offline install